 Overview: The culmination of my website design course was creating a functional personal website.
-With this project I had to demonstrate my understanding of UX design, HTML/CSS, and design fundamentals.
+With this project I demonstrated my understanding of UX design, HTML/CSS, and design fundamentals.

 Software: Atom (HTML/CSS), Adobe Photoshop/Illustrator

 I began by drawing a simple wire frame in my sketch pad.
-Then drew the website tree structure with notes on all necessary files I would need to gather.
-I then moved my work into Illustrator and created digital wire frames.
+I then drew the website tree structure with notes on all necessary files I would need to gather.
+I moved my work into Illustrator and created digital wire frames.

 Once the basic outline of my website was established I chose color scheme and type face.
 I chose a simple-sans serif type face, to give my website a minimalist look.
 I picked a color palette by using the eye dropper tool on my watercolor art.